Their Eyes Were Watching God: Value of women in a relationship

 Janie was able to feel like a woman in her third marriage with Tea Cake.
-In her first marriage with Logan she was being controlled by her husband.
+In her first marriage, to Logan, she was being controlled by her husband.
 She didn't feel like a woman in her first marriage.
 She didn't feel any love or affection either.
-In her second marriage with Jody, she was able to experience independence as a woman.
+In her second marriage to Jody, she was able to experience independence as a woman.
 With Jody's death, she became in charge of the store and his property.
 She was able to experience freedom and an economic stable life.
-She learned about ownership, self determination, self ruling, and home ruling.
-In her last marriage with Tea Cake Janie experienced true love.
-But she also learned who she was as an African American woman.
-Throughout her marriages she learned how to value herself as a woman, an African American woman, and a hard working woman.
+She learned about ownership, self-determination, self ruling, and home-ruling.
+In her last marriage to Tea Cake, Janie experienced true love.
+But she also learned who she was as an African-American woman.
+Throughout her marriages she learned how to value herself as a woman, an African-American woman, and a hard-working woman.

-The novel is written in dialect and colloquial language that expresses it as a story of a black woman from Southern United States.
-Throughout the novel, Janie serves both as protagonist as well as occasional narrator, detailing the events of her life, her three marriages, and the aftermath of each, that eventually lead to her return to Eatonville.
-This is done with two contrasting writing styles, one in standard English prose when the narration is done in third person, and the other making use of black Southern vernacular in dialogue.
-The theme of having a voice and being able to speak out is a prevalent theme throughout the novel.
+The novel is written in dialect and colloquial language that expresses it as a story of a Black woman from the southern United States.
+Throughout the novel, Janie serves as both protagonist and occasional narrator, detailing the events of her life, her three marriages, and the aftermath of each, which eventually lead to her return to Eatonville.
+This is done with two contrasting writing styles, one in standard English prose where the narration is done in the third person and the other making use of Black Southern vernacular in dialogue.
+Having a voice and being able to speak out is a prevalent theme throughout the novel.
 During her first two marriages to Logan Killicks and Joe Starks, Janie is subjugated and held under their rule, the former comparing her to another mule to work his field and the latter keeping her in a powerless position of domesticity.
 Throughout both marriages she finds herself without the ability to speak out or to express herself, and when she tries she is usually shut down.
 This leaves her feeling like a "rut in the road," the isolation taking its toll until she finally confronts Joe and attacks his ego with a verbal assault against his manhood.
-The effect this takes is that it leaves Joe resenting Janie and in effect destroys what is left of their marriage.
+This leaves Joe resenting Janie and in effect destroys what is left of their marriage.
 When Janie marries Tea Cake, we see how language affects the way Janie begins to feel about herself.
 The way Tea Cake speaks to her allows her to find the freedom in her own voice and to begin to learn how to use it.
 We are able to see how language helps Janie grow as a person once she learns that her voice is her power.